umayrh/gradle-plugin-r/README.md

 # gradle-plugin-r

 A Gradle plugin for R projects.
-See also its Github [repo](https://github.com/umayrh/gradle-plugin-r).

 This plugin helps create packages that are structured using [devtools](https://github.com/hadley/devtools) and [usethis](https://github.com/r-lib/usethis), documented using [roxygen2](https://github.com/klutometis/roxygen),